nhols/eufy-n8n/README.md

 | Bridge code | `bridge/` | Git tags on this repo |
 | eufy-security-ws | `eufy-ws/Dockerfile` | Pinned to `develop` branch; rebuild with `--no-cache` to update |
 | vid-analyser-api | `docker-compose.yml` | Built from `vid-analyser/Dockerfile.api` |

+## TODO

+- Add Telegram webhook support for inbound bot updates.
+- If Telegram webhooks are added, expose a public HTTPS endpoint for FastAPI and point Telegram at a real domain-backed webhook URL.
+- Add scheduled task support using APScheduler with schedules and run history stored in SQLite.